 For the test-retest reliability, 15 patients were asked to complete the questionnaire twice at a 2-week interval and it was explored by calculating Spearman’s r between the scores obtained from the two administrations, both for the total score and for individual items.

-Internal consistency was evaluated using Cronbach’s
+Internal consistency was evaluated using Cronbach’s alpha method

 In order to verify concurrent and discriminant validity, as mentioned above, patients were asked to complete also the two following questionnaires:

 SF-36 Health Survey: generic questionnaire for chronic conditions.
 The test includes 36 questions and 9 scales: physical functioning, limitations due to physical health, limitations due to emotional problems, physical pain, energy/fatigue, emotional well-being, social functioning, general health, perceived health change.
 For each scale the score goes from 0 to 100 .